didalgolab/chatgpt-intellij-plugin/README.md

-# ChatGPT Integration
+# AI Integration
-Yet another JetBrains extension that allows you to use ChatGPT inside your favourite IDE
+Yet another JetBrains extension that allows you to use AI chats inside your favourite IDE

 ### About this project

-This project is a plugin that provides integration with OpenAI ChatGPT API to run on JetBrains IDEs, providing developers with a powerful tools.
+This project is a plugin that provides integration with OpenAI, Gemini, Claude and Ollama API to run on JetBrains IDEs, providing developers with a powerful tools.

 ## Features

 Code generation, code interaction, contexts and others.

-- [x] Ask ChatGPT (supports multiple models)
+- [x] Ask AI Assistant (supports multiple models)
 - [x] Vision support; directly paste screenshots or images into the prompt field
 - [x] Azure OpenAI endpoints support
 - [x] Claude 3, Gemini 1.5, OpenAI o1, and Ollama models support
-- [x] Select a code fragment in the editor and Ask ChatGPT (selected code will be automatically appended to the prompt)
+- [x] Select a code fragment in the editor and Ask AI Assistant (selected code will be automatically appended to the prompt)
-- [x] One-click copy code from ChatGPT's answer back to the editor
+- [x] One-click copy code from AI Chat's answer back to the editor
 - [x] Count tokens in the open file or selection
 - [x] Custom Actions from prompts
 - [x] Context snippets, with possibility to attach multiple files, selections, or contents of documentation popups to the prompt